Flavoured Lattice Schwinger Model with Chiral Anomaly: Topological Insulator Embedding

 \paragraph*{Quantum spin Hall effect.} Following the domain wall fermion approach, we embed the flavoured fermion theory into a $2+1$-dimensional spacetime with spatial geometry of a ribbon: $x \in (-\infty, \infty)$ and $y \in [-l_y, l_y]$.
 The bulk is modelled as a topological insulator (TI), whose gapped bulk spectrum admits gapless edge states that realise free fermions at low energies~\cite{bernevig2013topological}.
 This is precisely the structure required to spatially separate the two flavour sectors: a ribbon-geometry TI supports one edge state on each boundary, with the two edge modes propagating in opposite directions.
-We restrict to time-reversal-invariant topological insulators, which exhibit the quantum spin Hall effect (QSHE)~\cite{Kane_2005, Bernevig_2006, konig}: at each edge, two counter-propagating modes with opposite spin are present.
+We restrict to time-reversal-invariant topological insulators, which exhibit the quantum spin Hall effect (QSHE)~\cite{Kane_2005, Bernevig_2006, konig}: at each edge, two counter-propagating modes with opposite spin are present (here "spin" is the real electron spin of the QSHE literature; below we identify it with the chirality index ± of our construction, not with the Z2 flavour).
 The ribbon geometry therefore supports four gapless edge modes in total — two at $y = l_y$ and two at $y = -l_y$ — as illustrated in Fig.~\ref{fig:qshe}.
 These are the helical edge states on which the two $\mathbb{Z}_2$ flavours will be localised.

 \paragraph*{Our model.} Our aim is to construct a Hamiltonian out of the fermionic fields, $ \chi^{\pm}, \psi^{\pm}$ in the bulk and obtain edge states on the different boundaries having different flavours.
 We want to continue to the use of square lattice with flavours.
 For this reason, we study a Hamiltonian in $ 2+1$D that is similar to the two dimensional Bernevig-Hughes-Zhang (BHZ) model \cite{Bernevig_2006,Qi_2011,konig}, where they have a Hamiltonian on a square lattice with orbital degrees of freedom on each lattice point.
 In BHZ model, there are four degrees of freedom for electrons, they are either at $s-$orbitals or $p-$orbitals with spin up and down.
 Whereas in our case we do not have spin degrees of freedom nor orbitals, instead we have flavour symmetry and chirality, and we map the flavour degree of freedom to be orbital and the chirality to be spin.
 We have increased the number of spatial dimensions, we again take them to be discretised, and we keep the number of flavours the same.
 We have two sub-lattices that are covering the square two-dimensional lattice with the new two-dimensional lattice vectors $a_{1}= a(\hat{x} + \hat{y})$ and $ a_{2} = a(\hat{x} - \hat{y})$, for $ \hat{x}$ and $ \hat{y}$ are the unit vectors, again $ a$ is the lattice separation.
 In the square two-dimensional lattice the coordinates are given by two integers, $ a(n \hat{x} + m \hat{y})$, and the sub-lattices are characterised by whether $ n+m$ is even or odd.
 We have the fermionic fields $ \chi^{\pm} $ and $ \psi^{\pm}$ occupying the points $ n+m$ even and odd respectively.
 For the matter of representation, we define $ \varphi^{\pm}_{n,m} = (\chi^{\pm}_{n,m} , \psi^{\pm}_{n,m} )^{T}$, and indeed $\psi^{\pm}_{n,m} =0 $, $\chi^{\pm}_{n,m} =0 $ for $ n+m$ even and odd respectively.
 In the bulk we study the following Hamiltonian,